codepath/android_guides/Fragment-Navigation-Drawer.md

-## Creating the Fragment Navigation Drawer
+In [[Managing Navigation and Task Stack]] cliffnotes, we discuss the various navigational structures available within Android applications.
+One of the most flexible is the [Navigation Drawer](http://developer.android.com/training/implementing-navigation/nav-drawer.html).

+The fully custom navigation drawer is totally managed by the user and can be read about on the [creating the navigation drawer](http://developer.android.com/training/implementing-navigation/nav-drawer.html#top) docs.

-The following explains how to setup a basic NavigationDrawer that switches different fragments into the content area in order to build a basic navigation system.
+This guide instead explains how to setup a basic drawer filled with navigation items that switch different fragments into the content area.
+In this way, you can define multiple fragments, and then define the list of options which will display in the drawers items list.
+Each item when clicked will switch the relevant fragment into the activity's container view.

 ### Download Assets